How to Calculate Your Macros For Fat Loss: Quick Summary

 Now, the key is to find your maintenance level.
 A quick calculation for this is multiplying your body weight in pounds by 14-16.

-• Multiply by 14 if you’re sedentary and don’t get over 10,000 steps per day.
-Multiply by 16 if you’re more active and regularly get around 15,000-20,000 steps per day.
+• Multiply by 16 if you’re more active and regularly get around 15,000-20,000 steps per day.

 • Multiply by 15 if you’re somewhere in between.

-So, if I was between those two and multiplied 195 by 15, I would get 2925 calories.
+So, if I were between those two and multiplied 195 by 15, I would get 2925 calories.
 That would be an estimate of the calories it takes to keep my weight where it is.

 If I want to cut, I need to go below 2925 calories, but make sure I’m still above 1950 calories.